crosscompute/crosscompute-docs/docs/automation-framework/README.md

   # crontab syntax -- second-of-minute minute-of-hour
   # hour-of-day day-of-month month-of-year day-of-week
   schedule: '* * * * * *'

-# display configuration
-display:

-  # layout to use by default when rendering this automation
-  layout: output
 ```

 TODO: Screenshot